List of 2018 FIFA World Cup controversies: Sexism

 Late in the tournament FIFA requested that television and photographic coverage of fans at matches should give less emphasis to attractive young women.
 One Russian fan shown several times in the telecast of the opening match turned out to be a glamour model.
 Getty Images apologised for publishing a gallery of "the hottest fans at the World Cup".
 There were reports of Russian women and female media personnel being harassed by male fans.
 A Brazilian reporter was commended for upbraiding a man who attempted to kiss her during a live broadcast.
 Patrice Evra was accused of patronising fellow player-turned-pundit Eni Aluko after applauding a point made by her during ITV's coverage.

 Burger King social media campaign

 Burger King issued an apology for an insensitive advertisement that was launched on the Russian social media outlet VK, promising a payment of $47,000 plus a lifetime supply of Whoppers, for any Russian woman if they were to become pregnant with a child fathered by a World Cup player.
 The ad claimed the women should get "the best football genes" and "ensure the success of the Russian team for generations to come", following the trend of playing on sexist stereotypes that are seen often in Russian ads.

 Riots in France

-Violence and riots erupted in Paris, Lyon, Marseille and across the country after the French World Cup victory.
-Two French football supporters died while celebrating.
+Violence and riots erupted in Paris, Lyon, Marseille and Toulouse across the country after the French World Cup victory.
+Three French football supporters died while celebrating.